waynodiablo/Oystercard/thermostat/0_challenge_map.md

 * Testing frontend code.
 * Separating frontend concerns into model, view and controller.

-It's very worthwhile spending time investigating and playing with the code in this project to understand how and why it works.
+It's very worthwhile spending time investigating and playing with the code in this project to understand how it works.

 ## Challenges